nites/realtek-8192cu-concurrent-softAP/README.md

     wpa_passprase SSID_To_Connect_To SSID_Password > /etc/wpa_supplicant.conf

 ### Bring-up code
-Then running the following "Bring-up" code will create a softAP and also connect the client.
+Running the following "Bring-up" code will create a softAP and also connect the client.
 After running, you can run ifconfig and do some ping tests to verify.
 If not, check the hostapd and dhcpd logs.

     killall wpa_supplicant hostapd dnsmasq dhcpd
     ifdown wlan1